You return to work after parental leave and are confronted with: “Things have changed.” It’s enough to induce a sudden panic in the best of us.

 - It would be impractical to change the working arrangements of other employees or recruit new employees, to accommodate the new working arrangements requested by the employee.

 - The request would be likely to result in a significant loss in efficiency or productivity.

 - The new request would be likely to have a significant negative impact on customer service.

-Separate to the Fair Work Act are similar protections arising in state and territory-based equal opportunity and discrimination legislation.
+Separate from the Fair Work Act are similar protections arising in state and territory-based equal opportunity and discrimination legislation.
 These laws (for example, the Equal Opportunity Act 2010 in Victoria) make it unlawful for employers to unreasonably refuse to accommodate their employees’ parental responsibilities, regardless of their length of service.
-In Victoria, whether it is unreasonable to refuse to make accommodations takes into consideration similar matters as the Fair Work Act including costs and inconvenience to the employer but also requires balancing against the employee’s circumstances.
+In Victoria, whether it’s unreasonable to refuse to make accommodations takes into consideration similar matters as the Fair Work Act including costs and inconvenience to the employer but also requires balancing against the employee’s circumstances.
 In this sense, the state legislation can require more of the employer.

-In summary, if you are thinking about (or will be) taking parental leave, you should appreciate the extent and limit of protections provided by state and federal laws for the circumstances of your return to work.
+In summary, if you’re thinking about (or will be) taking parental leave, you should appreciate the extent and limit of protections provided by state and federal laws for the circumstances of your return to work.
 Understanding the limits of these protections will give you the tools and capacity to get you back to work and accommodate the added responsibilities of being a new parent.

 Written by Hannah Pelka-Caven, lawyer at Holding Redlich.